BramVanroy/trimbed/README.md

 verify_model_samples: 8            # texts the model comparison runs on; at most verify_samples
 verify_tolerance: 1.0e-5           # largest output difference it accepts
 copy_sidecar_files: true           # carry sentence-transformers modules into the output
-sidecar_patterns:                  # what "sidecar" means, if the default is wrong
+sidecar_patterns:                  # what "sidecar" has to look for
   - modules.json
   - config_sentence_transformers.json
   - sentence_bert_config.json